martonbalazs/cli_file_util/README.md

 A selection of handy CLI file handling utilities.

 - addate [file], addtime [file] is a comfortable way of adding date or date+time to a filename.
+Default is the last modification time of the file but with a press of a button the current time can also be set.
 As the purpose is most often archiving, write permission is also withdrawn from the file.

 - savewdate [file], savewtime [file] is very similar except it does not modify the original filename (nor the permissions), rather makes a copy for